Battles Without Honor and Humanity: Proxy War: Plot

 In a conversation with Hirono, Aihara reveals that Uchimoto is trying to swear loyalty to Boss Akashi despite having already done the same with Boss Muraoka, which violates yakuza traditions.
 Later that evening, Hirono learns from Matsunaga and Takeda that Muraoka is handing control of his family to Yamamori.
 Hirono, surprised, disagrees and challenges the decision.
 He is told that Boss Muraoka did so because he is upset with Uchimoto for swearing brotherhood with Aihara, wanting to keep the Akashi Family out of Hiroshima.
 The others console Hirono by noting that Yamamori's leadership will only be temporary.
-Uchimoto then walks in, yelling at Hirono because he mistakingly believes that he told the truth about him to Aihara.
+Uchimoto then walks in, yelling at Hirono because he mistakenly believes that he told the truth about him to Aihara.
 As a result, Uchimoto's ceremony to become a sworn brother with Boss Akashi has been put off indefinitely.
-Hirono calls Ushimoto a coward and a disappointment and storms off.
+Hirono calls Uchimoto a coward and a disappointment and storms off.

 Two months later, Yamamori succeeds Boss Muraoka and merges the two families.
 Uchimoto is mocked for his cowardice at the after party, prompting him to burst into tears.
 After everyone else leaves, Uchimoto argues with Hirono, thinking he agreed to Yamamori as boss and kept the succession a secret from him.
 Uchimoto then threatens to destroy Yamamori and kill Hirono.
 He and his family use his role as mediator in a conflict between the Hamazaki and Komori Families of Iwakuni to begin a proxy war for control of the Yamamori Family.
 Yamamori sides with the Hamazaki Family because his underboss Masakichi Makihara is Boss Hamazaki's sworn brother, while Uchimoto backs the Komori Family.
 Uchimoto is able to settle the dispute on his terms, enhancing his prestige and paving the way for him to pledge loyalty to Boss Akashi.
 In response, Yamamori formalizes an alliance with the Shinwa Group.

 After foiling an assassination attempt ordered by Makihara, Hirono forces Takeda, Matsunaga, and Eda to reconcile with Uchimoto by having Okubo use his influence to threaten their standing in Hiroshima, hoping to damage Yamamori's alliance with the Shinwa Group and compel him to retire.
 Takeda figures out his plan and persuades Yamamori to have him expelled for instigating the feud, with Matsunaga subsequently retiring from the family rather than act against Hirono.
 In retaliation for Hirono's expulsion, the Akashi Family forces Uchimoto to cut all of his ties to the Yamamori Family.
 Kuramoto attempts to kill Makihara at a movie theater, but is gunned down after Saijo, who Makihara paid to betray Hirono, sells him out.
 His cremation ceremony is shot up in an effort to kill Hirono, who angrily clutches the shattered remains of Kuramoto's urn in his fist as he swears revenge.